VijithaSirra/Dog_Breed_Prediction/README.md

   <img src="image.jpg">
 </p>

-THis Repo Contains Classification using ResNet50 for Dog Breed Prediction.
-This Determine the breed of a dog in an image
+This Repo Contains Classification using ResNet50 for Dog Breed Prediction.

+This Determine the breed of a Dog in an image

 Data Set Source : Dog Breed Image dataset from Kaggle Dog Breed Identification compitation. <br>